Instructor: Sarah Ginter

 Date: 6 Mondays: July 24, 31; August 7, 14, 21, 28

 Cost: $400 Nonmembers, $265 members, $235 student members/teacher members/senior members/military members/librarian members

 * The price of this class includes an additional $25 manuscript fee

-In this 5-week writing workshop, we will study some of the masters of the personal essay and work to understand how we can take our own hectic, mesmerizing, beautiful, and frantic experiences of life and create an artful narrative.
+In this 6-week writing workshop, we will study some of the masters of the personal essay and creative nonfiction in order to understand how we can take our own hectic, mesmerizing, beautiful, and frantic experiences of life and create an artful narrative.

-You will also have the opportunity to have your essay or chapter from a memoir critiqued in a group setting.
-You will send your work out a week in advance in order to give the class the chance to read and take notes on your writing.
-Then during the next class we will discuss the reading assignment and the work submitted from the week before.
-You will receive a detailed response from the instructor on your writing, detailing things that are working well and suggestions for improvement.
+You will receive a written critique from the instructor on your writing, detailing things that are working well and suggestions for improvement.
 It is a valuable writing exercise to be able to read other's writing and critique in a group setting.
 I will need two volunteers to send their work beforehand a week in advance to the first week of class.

 Register online or download and print a registration form.